SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

 *This piece attempts to codify how I went about making my decision, and in particular, lays out a methodology for how to evaluate startups.
 Though I’m writing primarily for recent college graduates, I’ve tried to make the discussion generally applicable to anyone looking to work for a small company.*

 Choosing a company to work for is an investment.
-While a venture capitalist might put in a large amount of money and a small amount of their time (i.e. in monthly board meetings) in a portfolio company, as an employee, the *primary* asset you invest is your time.
+While a venture capitalist might put in a large amount of money and a small amount of their time (i.e. in monthly board meetings) into a portfolio company, as an employee, the *primary* asset you invest is your time.

 The returns you make can take a number of forms - career advancement, personal growth and fulfillment, and financial payoff.
 Making any decision comes with an opportunity cost - the foregone returns of another choice you could have made.